mariezimmy/lms/README.md

 *Starting Server*

 For the server at lettersminglesouls.lmc.gatech.edu, simply rebooting the server via "sudo reboot" while ssh's in will get things back into normal working order.
-The script "lms_startup" in /etc/init.d has the list of commands being run during this process.
+The script "lms_startup.sh" in /etc/init.d has the list of commands being run during this process.
+Alternatively, you can just run the lms_startup script once ssh'd in.

 *Starting from Scratch*

 Clone this repo into a directory of your choice (we used /var/).
 Follow general build and run instructions above.
 You may have to perform general server administration tasks like setting up startup scripts or reverse proxies - this will vary based on your server environment.